-Could ‘Barbie’ change the way young girls tackle male violence?
+Could ‘Barbie’ change the way young girls approach male violence?

 Since its release on Friday, ‘Barbie’ has ignited fierce debate around its feminist credentials.
 Some feel the movie is awash with watered-down ‘plastic’ feminism that stays firmly within the constructs of hyper-capitalism.
 But if a movie invokes this much backlash from men and prominent figures from the right-wing media, it’s safe to say that its message is one that they feel threatened by, and one they don’t want young women to hear.